stoneyang/HDR_Toolbox/Readme.txt

 Run the demos to understand how to use I/O function, visualize images, tone Map Images, etc.

 -Update Report:
+16/07/2013: -Fixed an error in GenerateExposureBracketing.m.
+Thanks to Cheng-Yu Wu.
 24/04/2013: -Fixed BuildHDR.m and aux files.
 Thanks to Luis Paulo Dos Santos.
 	    -Added Alignment folder for aligning LDR images, and added demo_build_radiance_map.m 18/04/2013: -Fixed read_rgbe new line in the header.
 Thanks to Ronan Boitard.